-Solely for the purposes of distinguishing between new and established patients, professional services are those face-to-face services rendered by physicians and other qualified health care professionals who may report evaluation and management services.
-A new patient is one who has not received any professional services from the physician or other qualified health care professional or another physician or other qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.
+Solely for the purposes of distinguishing between new and established patients, professional services are those face-to-face services rendered by physicians and other qualified healthcare providers who may report evaluation and management services.
+A new patient is one who has not received any professional services from the physician or other qualified healthcare provider of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.

-An established patient is one who has received professional services from the physician or other qualified health care professional or another physician or other qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.
-In the instance where a physician or other qualified health care professional is on call for or covering for another physician or other qualified health care professional, the patient's encounter will be classified as it would have been by the physician or other qualified health care professional who is not available.
+An established patient is one who has received professional services from the physician or other qualified healthcare provider or another physician or other qualified healthcare provider of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.
+In the instance where a physician or other qualified healthcare provider is on call for or covering for another physician or other qualified healthcare provider, the patient's encounter will be classified as it would have been by the physician or other qualified healthcare provider who is not available.
 When advanced practice nurses and physician assistants are working with physicians, they are considered as working in the exact same specialty and subspecialty as the physician.